yahoojapan/UICollectionViewSplitLayout/README.md

 ```

 ## Line Height Normalization
-If This porperty is true, item height is adjusted to outline height of the line (defalut: false).
+If isNormalizingLineHeight is true, item height is adjusted to outline height of the line (defalut: false).

 ```swift
 open var isNormalizingLineHeight: Bool